lmdixon23/ai-playgrounds/ARCHITECTURE.md

 1. the primary interactive model,
 2. Explore, Understand, Use in class, and Text and keyboard modes,
-3. bilingual interface strings,
+3. English and Chinese interface strings,
-4. local response-packet logic,
+4. local response-packet tools,
 5. shareable URL state,
-6. optional host-scoped analytics that remains silent for local files and forks.
+6. optional analytics restricted to the canonical hosted site.

-No applet requires a framework, package manager, account, backend, or remote runtime asset.
+No applet requires a framework, account, backend, package manager, model download, or remote runtime asset.

+## Privacy and portability

+Student responses remain in the browser unless the learner copies or prints them.
+The site has no student accounts, database, upload endpoint, or response-collection backend.

-## Applet color identity
+## Visual identity

-`applets.json` is the source of truth for the twelve applet accent colors.
-Each applet receives one unique categorical accent, while the icon, title, category label, and sequence number remain the primary identifiers.
-Public card grids may use a soft accent tint, border, and label.
-Dense tables use only a row rail or numbered marker so color supports scanning without overwhelming the content.
+Each applet has one categorical accent defined in `applets.json`.
+Color supports recognition but is never the only identifier.
+Applet names, icons, categories, and sequence numbers remain visible throughout the suite.

-## Learner-facing writing
+## Browser support

-Public applet copy follows [`CONTENT_STYLE_GUIDE.md`](CONTENT_STYLE_GUIDE.md), including canonical naming, abbreviation rules, scenario structure, bilingual parity, and toolbar hierarchy.
+The public site is designed for current desktop and mobile browsers.
+Each applet can also be opened directly from the local filesystem.